Gazntyno/madApprentice/README.md

 - Rust
 - C++

-I'm going to be messing around with Three.js as well to make more interactive and immersive digital experiences
+I'm going to be messing around with Three.js as well to make more interactive and immersive digital experiences.
+I might even make a game using Three.js.

   ChatGPT and Grok are my best friends :)